s1t5/mail-archiver/doc/Setup.md

 - Use strong passwords and change default credentials.
 Passwords should be at least 12 characters long and include a mix of uppercase letters, lowercase letters, numbers, and special characters.
 Avoid using common words or easily guessable information.
 - Consider implementing HTTPS with a reverse proxy in production
-- Regular backups of the PostgreSQL database are recommended
+- Regular backups of the PostgreSQL database are recommended.
+For detailed backup and restore procedures, see [Backup and Restore Guide](BackupRestore.md).